 Keep in mind, however, if workers’ compensation applies to the situation, then it does not matter what actually caused the accident.
 You will only need to prove a breach of a duty if workers’ compensation does not apply.

 Scaffolding accidents may result in serious injuries, so it is important to assert the right kind of legal claim.
 A workers’ compensation and personal injury attorney can be a valuable asset.
-Call Jim Glaser Law to schedule a free consultation.
+Contact Jim Glaser Law today at 781-689-2277 or fill out our online form to request a free case evaluation.